-The Washington County Fair presents the 2019 entertainment line up for the 70th annual fair, fair.
-Bringing to the main stage artists from New Country, Bluegrass, and Traditional Country genres.
-This years theme is Let The Good Times Grow.
-The fair kicks off on Monday, September 9, 2019 and runs through Saturday, September 14, 2019.
+The Washington County Fair presents the 2021 entertainment line up for the 71st annual fair, fair.
+Bringing to the main stage artists from New Country, Bluegrass, and Traditional Country and local genres.
+This years theme is Race On Down To The Washington County Fair.
+The fair kicks off on Monday, September 13, 2021 and runs through Saturday, September 18 , 2021.

-Season Tickets, Discounted General Admission Tickets and reserved seats for each concert throughout the week may be purchased at www.itickets.com or in person at Meade Realty, Abingdon, VA.
-For more information call 276-628-6222, 276-628-6233.
+General Admission Tickets are good for each night of the fair.
+Reserved Seats must be purchased separately.
+Season Tickets, General Admission Tickets, and reserved seats for each concert throughout the week may be purchased at https://www.itickets.com or in person at Meade Realty, Abingdon, VA.
+For more information visit www.washcofair.com or call 276-628-6222, 276-628-6233.

-The Washington County Fair is a family friendly event in Abingdon, VA that has grown to be a permanent and well recognized part of Washington County.
-For over 60 years the fair has hosted a variety of events and fun activities, such as Music Concerts, Livestock Shows, Horse Shows, Demolition Derby, Truck Pull, School Days, Senior Day, Carnival Rides, Food, Commercial Exhibits, Educational Exhibits, Arts, Crafts, and Old McDonald’s Petty Zoo plus other special events.
+The Washington County Fair is a family friendly event in Abingdon, VA that has grown to be a permanent and well recognized part Washington County.
+For 71 years the fair has hosted a variety of events and fun activities, such as Music Concerts, Livestock Shows, Horse Shows, Demolition Derby, Miss Washington County Pageant, Truck Pull, School Days, Senior Day, Carnival Rides, Food, Commercial Exhibits, Educational Exhibits, Arts, Crafts, and Old McDonald’s Petty Zoo plus other special events.